-NOTE: The time limit for TEA eligibility has no bearing on Medicaid Eligibility.
+Note: The time limit for TEA eligibility has no bearing on Medicaid Eligibility.

-5002 Intentional Program Violation (IPV)
+5002 Intentional Program Violation (IPV) 03/01/00

-The family of any individual who pleads guilty or nolo contendere to, or is found guilty of, an Intentional Program Violation in the TEA program will be ineligible for further participation in the program for the following minimum time periods:
+The family of any individual who pleads guilty or nolo contendere to, or is found guilty of, an Intentional Program Violation in the Transitional Employment Assistance program will be ineligible for further participation in the program for the following minimum time periods:

-- 1. For the first offense: one (1) year.
+- 1. For the first offense, one (1) year.

-- 2. For the second offense: two (2) years.
+- 2. For the second offense, two (2) years.

-- 3. For more than two: permanently.
+- 3. For more than two, permanently.

-A ten-day notice will be sent to the client stating that the case will be closed due to an Intentional Program Violation.
-Also, that the case will remain closed until the resulting overpayment (for example, the total amount of assistance received to which the family was entitled) has been repaid to the State with interest.
-This requirement may be waived by the Director of the Division or their designee.
+A 10-day notice will be sent to the client stating that the case will be closed due to an Intentional Program Violation.
+Also, that the case will remain closed until the resulting overpayment (e.g. the total amount of assistance received to which the family was entitled) has been repaid to the State with interest.
+This requirement may be waived by the Director of the Division or his or her designee.